top of page

 It is now easy to find backpacks from well-known brands like Osprey and Gregory in the low 2-pound range.
 Specialty manufacturers to consider include Hyperlite Mountain Gear and Gossamer Gear.
 Just make sure whatever pack you choose can accommodate the rest of your gear as well!

-a grey tent is set up on the ridge of a high hillcrest deep within the Canadian Rockies.
+Ultralight backpacking gear and a grey tent is set up on the ridge of a high hillcrest deep within the Canadian Rockies.

 Sunset Coast Trail: British Columbia, CA - Photo Credit: Steve Edgerton